Find It Locally

 Search CISA’s online guide to local farms, food, and more!Find Local Food

-As you eat, drink, and celebrate your way through the winter holidays, we encourage you to think local for your gifts, holiday decorations, and feasts.
+All the winter holidays look very different this year — and thinking local for your gifts, holiday decorations, and special meals is a great way to build local connections and support local businesses.
 Local farmers and artisans are producing all sorts of tantalizing, delicious, cozy, and beautiful items for your loved ones and for your own table.
-CISA has looked to our 438 Local Hero farms, food producers, retailers, and other members for inspiration.
+CISA has looked to our hundreds of Local Hero farms, food producers, retailers, and other members for inspiration.

-Prepared foods: Share the season’s harvest through the winter by gifting savory and sweet preserves, dips, mustards, pesto, salad dressing, salsa, relish, sauces, apple butter, honey, maple products, pickles, smoked meats and more.
+Prepared foods: Share the season’s harvest through the winter by gifting savory and sweet preserves, dips, mustards, pesto, salad dressing, salsa, relish, sauces, apple butter, honey, maple products, pickles, smoked meats, and more.
 Many farmers and specialty producers make prepared foods that use local ingredients.
 You can also find local baked goods, or dry goods like local popcorn.
-Old Friends Farm makes and sells a plethora of specialty products such as ginger syrup, turmeric honey, spice blends, and teas.
-Full Moon Ghee and Sweet Birch Herbals are offering holiday gift boxes for sale either online or at the Winter Market in Northampton.

 You can also give a farm share from a CSA (Community Supported Agriculture) farm, which provides your giftee with a weekly share of produce, eggs, flowers, meat, or other farm products during the growing season.

 Fiber: Local fiber farmers offer scarves, hats, mittens and other cozy gifts made from local fiber, and beautiful yarn and fleece for the knitters and crafters in your life.